 Live radio is great, but you have to know what you’re going to say to your listeners and how to say it.

-You must already have the type of show you want to produce in mind.
-Do you use live coverage to keep your listeners informed of the latest news?
-Are you going to do an interview?
+You should already have the type of show you want to produce in mind.
+Will you be using live coverage to keep your listeners informed of the latest news?
+Are you going to do any interviews?
 A debate?
-Each type of show is different and does not require the same preparation.
+Each type of show is different and won’t require the same preparation.

-First, check that the tracks you want to broadcast are the right ones, their duration….
-It would be a shame to put the wrong version on air after announcing the title.
+First, check that the tracks you want to broadcast are the right ones, as well as their duration….
+It would be a shame to broadcast the wrong version on air after announcing the title.
 Then, download the music for your live broadcast in advance.
 If possible, use the Queue function available on many broadcasting software.

-First, focus on your breathing, because it is an important element in managing your voice.
+First, focus on your breathing, as it’s an important element in managing your voice.
 Begin by taking care of your posture: if you stand/ sit up straight, the air will circulate better.

 Here is a diaphragmatic breathing exercise that will allow you to relax and help you master your radio voice.
 To do this, place your hand on your stomach and the other on your chest to feel the movements of your breathing.
 Breathe in slowly through your nose while inflating your stomach, then exhale slowly as you retract.
 Do this exercise for about ten minutes before your live broadcast to be completely relaxed.

 Now that you are completely relaxed, let’s move on to a vocal exercise: humming.
 The aim is to release your jaw completely, inhale and exhale on a hummmm.
 Do you feel a vibration?
 Perfect!
 Now try to spread the hum over several tones.
 Repeat the exercise several times.

 We’ll never say this enough: hydrate yourself!
 Indeed, dehydration will affect the tone of your voice.
 So always keep a bottle of water handy so you won’t be caught off guard.